Cordeval/fari-app/docs/fari-wiki.md

 #### Slot Tracker Block

 Slot trackers let you add a block where you can have a bunch of checkboxes that will help you track things.
-You can use that to track your stress in Fate or trauma in Blades in the Dark.
+You can use that to track stress in Fate or trauma in Blades in the Dark.

 - `Add/Remove Box`: Those buttons will let you add or remove a box to your slot tracker.
-- `Box Labels`: Slot tracker block contains boxes, each one of those boxes can be checked or unchecked.
+- `Box Labels`: Slot tracker block contains boxes.
+Each box can be checked or unchecked.
 You can also customize the label attached to a box.
 When left empty, the label will simply be hidden when the advanced mode is turned off.
-You can use that to attach a specific meaning to each box.
+You can edit Box Label to add a specific meaning to each box.

 ![Slot Tracker Block](https://gyazo.com/45123ed0af8ae1772788b34278300c80.png)

 #### Image Block

-Image block lets you add a link to an image or gif hosted somewhere on the web so that it is easily available inside Fari
+Image block lets you add a link to an image or gif hosted somewhere on the web so that it is easily available inside Fari.

 ![Image Block](https://gyazo.com/cc5ccee2a2aeaf389cdc216e4a186388.gif)

 #### Separator Block

-The Separator Block is useful to split complex sections so that they are easier to look and things a better organized.
+The Separator Block is useful to split complex sections so that they are easier to read and are better organized.

 - `Add Label`: Use this option to add a label to the separator block.